 Psychological evaluations are a collaborative process to answer questions about you/your child.
 Individuals may seek a psychological evaluation for a variety of reasons.
 Some common reasons for seeking assessments are:

 -- establish eligibility for special education or 504 services

 -- determine ADHD diagnosis and accommodations for college

 -- get to the root of a particular behavioral, learning, or emotional problem

 -- learn more about yourself or your child.

-1. Intake ($225 for 90-minute intake with your psychologist).
-During this intake, you will provide developmental history and summarize current concerns.
+During this 90min intake, you will provide developmental history and summarize current concerns.
 You and your psychologist will establish the goals for your assessment.
 After this initial session your psychologist will evaluate and compile a list of psychological tests that will be beneficial for the assessment and you will receive a proposal that will include an estimated cost of testing.

 Common evaluation questions:

 Why does my child struggle with behavior at school but not at home? (or vice versa)

 Does my child have a learning or attention related disorder, or are they lacking motivation to be successful?